 - There's too many graduates and not enough jobs

 - I can only go to university if I like academic subjects like Maths and English

 - I will always be paying my student loan off

 - I won’t be able to afford to make my student loan repayments

-For many, university remains a chance to move away from home and embrace all the thrills and spills of living independently.
-However, an increasing number of students choose to stay at home and commute to their chosen university or college.
+For many, university remains a chance to move away from home and to live fully independently for the first time.
+However, more students are choosing to stay at home and commute.